 There's Always Tomorrow (1956) Director: Douglas Sirk

 The Australian DVD (Region 4 PAL) contains a 25 minute documentary entitled Perspectives on the American Family: Allison Anders on Douglas Sirk's There's Always Tomorrow.
-This is an insightful analysis by the director of Gas Food Lodging, Mi vida loca, and Grace of My Heart.
+This is an insightful analysis by the director of Gas Food Lodging, Mi vida loca and Grace of My Heart.
 Sirk was known mostly for his melodramatic portrayals of women in various domestic crises' occurring in the American family.
 Utilising clips from There's Always Tomorrow, she digs deep into the film's table-turning depiction of familial life from the ignored and taken-for-granted husband's point of view.
 Anders' illuminating and socially relevant commentary points out the variable qualities between this motion picture and the rest of Sirk's filmography, in addition to a few other films made during the same time period.
-This is a worthwhile addition to a bitter-sweet, heartfelt, and highly distinguished motion picture.
+This is a worthwhile supplement to a bitter-sweet, heartfelt and highly distinguished motion picture.

 The Big Heat (1953) Director: Fritz Lang